Whittingham, Lancashire: Notable places

 Just outside the town of Longridge, within the parish of Whittingham, lies Halfpenny Lane /ˈheɪpni/ HAYP-nee, so named because of a toll charged to cattle drovers for an overnight stay.
 Dun Cow Rib Farm was built on the lane by Adam Hoghton in 1616, and contains embedded in its wall a large rib.
 According to legend, the rib came from a giant "dun cow" which roamed the area at the time of the Plague, and whose milk saved the local inhabitants, and was buried at nearby Cow Hill, near Grimsargh.
 An alternative legend claims that the cow gave milk freely to all comers, but died of shock when an old witch asked it to fill a riddle (sieve) instead of a pail.
 In reality, the rib is probably from a whale or Bronze Age aurochs.
 With reference to the rib from the Great Dun Cow, a rib bone was also to be found at Grimsargh Hall Farm.

 Chingle Hall was built by the Singleton family and first appears by name in 1354.
-Whittingham Hall, half a mile to the east, was owned by the Whittingham family.
+Whittingham Hall, half a mile to the east, was owned from medieval times by the Whittingham family, and later the Pedder family.

 Between 1962 and 1991, straddling the boundary of Whittingham and Goosnargh parishes in Langley Lane, were the headquarters of the Western Region of the United Kingdom Warning and Monitoring Organisation.
 They were in a vast underground bunker that would have been the Northwest of England’s control centre in the event of a nuclear attack on Britain.
 After the collapse of the Soviet Union, the site was sold off and the above-surface buildings are now used as a veterinary centre.

 Whittingham House is one of the oldest houses in the parish.
 It used to own 300 acre of land, which was subsequently divided up.
 In the twentieth century the house was about to be converted into flats, but one of the wings was burnt down, leading to the withdrawal of the plans.